Organic vs Free-Range Eggs

 Standards have been set for organic and 'free range' eggs which stipulate among other things flock sizes, stocking densities and how many hens can share a nest.
 Organic standards go further than free range standards in a number of important ways.

-“The standards for Soil Association certified organic hens centre on our view that the single most important thing we can do for hens is give them a truly free range life” - Jon Walton, Soil Association Standards Team.
+“The standards for Soil Association certified organic hens centre on our view that the single most important thing we can do for hens is give them a truly free range life” - Kate Still, Farming Advisor (Animal Health & Welfare) in the Producer Support Team at the Soil Association.

 More space, happier chickens